DualJustice/LiteChaCha/README.md

   * I am not an authority with regards to cryptography.
 I would strongly advise you use a mature and well-tested library such as OpenSSL, LibSodium, or the Crypto library for Arduino if possible, particularly if the application is of any importance.

-  * Lite ChaCha is not guaranteed to be performant, and is very likely susceptible to side-channel attacks.
+  * LiteChaCha is not guaranteed to be performant, and is very likely susceptible to side-channel attacks.
 It is also not guaranteed to be updated.
 Frankly, it was made for fun, so **USE AT YOUR OWN PERIL**!

   * LiteChaCha was made to be run on the Arduino Nano 33 IoT.
 It may work on other microcontrollers, but has not been validated to run on anything else.
 LiteChaCha is not guaranteed to run on anything other than the Arduino Nano 33 IoT.

+  * LiteChaCha is structured to be used in a communication application.
+It is possible to use LiteChaCha to encrypt and decrypt stored data, but you will need to implement it yourself.
+The tools necessary to do so can be found inside of `src/chacha.h`.
+It is recommended that anyone trying to use LiteChaCha in a storage application read the relevant sources below to better understand both how to use `chacha.h` as well as its limitations.

 ---